Complete Game Art Project

 With visuals it usually helps when you search in Google images for screens of those games/ effects later to see them in still image.
 Save those right away, pin the, pocket them, bookmark them.
 It’s usually lot easier to find them on your hard drive than search the internet for that ‘image that got away’.

 A lot of these ‘idea sparks’ will not make it into the game but might lead to something else that turns into a cool feature.

-For this project the initial spark was a cog I did for a user interface.
-The basic cog is easy enough to create (yet a few tips and tricks on how to speed the creation up would make a nice tutorial).
+For the Complete Game Art Project the initial spark was a cog I did for a user interface.
+The basic cog is easy enough to create.
+Yet, a few tips and tricks on how to speed the creation up would make a nice tutorial.

-While working on some variations of cogs in different sizes and varying levels of detail the canvas got a bit of a ‘steampunk’ appearance to me.
+While working on some variations of cogs in different sizes and varying levels of detail the canvas got a bit of a ‘steampunk’ appearance.
 Those elements would make a nice background for a platform game.
 It would probably look great if the background would be filled with animated cogs.

 I rearranged the cogs a little and put them in a separate layer.
 On top of it I created some boxes to represent the platforms to give me a quick idea of what it might look like.